geexie/tttc/README.md

-# PCD
+# TTTC

 Supplementary materials for [**Theory and tools of translation and compilation**](https://www.hse.ru/edu/courses/339578065) course.

 ## This course contains of

-1. weekly 14 lectures
+1. 15 lectures
-1. weekly 14 weekly practical exercises
+1. 15 practices
 1. 4 course works
 1. 1 theory test

-Some supplementary materials can be found [here](links.md).
+## Scoring

+1. 4 lab works (2pt each) and 1 final test with 8 questions (0.25pt each)
+1. labs are accepted as MR into [llvm-project]() repository into hse-22 branch
+1. final test is done during last practice class

 ## What we are going to learn with this course?

-1. Architecture of modern compiler
+1. Architecture of modern compilers
     1. What happens if you call `clang` to compile you code?
-1. A bit of theory required to read/understand literature related to a compiler domain
+1. A bit of theory required to read/understand literature and codes related to a compiler domain
     1. Context-free grammars, Dominators, Graph coloring and a bit more
 1. Basic understanding how is to build a compiler/create a programming language
     1. Language construction